What is VantageScore 3.0 and how does it work?

 How does VantageScore 3.0 compare to other scoring models?

-If you’ve ever asked yourself, “why are my credit scores different?” learning how a VantageScore is calculated may provide clarity.
+If you’ve ever asked yourself, “Why are my credit scores different?” learning how a VantageScore 3.0 is calculated may provide clarity.

 • Payment history makes up roughly 40 percent of your VantageScore and can significantly increase or decrease your score based on how timely you are with your payments.

-• The age of your credit and how diverse your credit profile is make up about 21 percent of your VantageScore.
-If you have a wide range of account types and consistently make positive actions with your oldest accounts, your VantageScore will likely steadily improve.
+• The age of your credit and how diverse your credit profile make up about 21 percent of your VantageScore.
+If you have a wide range of account types and consistently make on-time payments with your oldest accounts, your VantageScore will likely steadily improve.

 • Credit utilization composes 20 percent of your VantageScore.
 Your credit utilization ratio is determined by weighing how much of your available credit you’re currently using.